 Some businesses thrive during the summer, while those in other industries find that work slows down and sales dwindle when everyone goes on holiday.
-Regardless of whether your fro-yo shop is buzzing or your boiler repair service is quiet, here are a few suggestions for summer marketing tips.
+Regardless of whether your ice cream shop is buzzing or your boiler repair service is quiet, here are a few suggestions for summer marketing tips.

 In the beautiful, warm weather, why not take the opportunity to enjoy the outdoors while you promote your business?
-Summer is a great time to hang out fresh new banners and put up posters around town with QR codes that link to your website.
+Summer is a great time to hang out fresh new banners and put up posters around town to make sure you stay in your customers’ minds.

 During June, July and August you could also take the opportunity to enjoy some sunshine while handing out samples, coupons, stickers or promotional items like visors and cold bottles of water with branded labels.